shreyasaswar/bert-nmt-en-mr/README.md

 ## Acknowledgments

-We express our gratitude to the authors of the original paper, Zhu et al., for their groundbreaking work, and to the AI4Bharat initiative for providing valuable resources for Indian languages.
+I express my gratitude to the authors of the original paper, Zhu et al., for their groundbreaking work, and to the AI4Bharat initiative for providing valuable resources for Indian languages.